Paducah leaders negotiating with state, as TIF district plans could be in jeopardy

 But, emails we’ve obtained through our open records request reveal a back and forth dialog ongoing with the Kentucky Cabinet for Economic Development.

-“It was never presented to us as citizens that it might not be approved as in submitted, so that was a surprise to me,” Paducah mayoral candidate George Bray says.
+“It was never presented to us as citizens that it might not be approved as in submitted, so that was a surprise to me,” Bray says.

 Abraham agreed.